kulics/koral/book-en/document.md

 ```
 type Rectangle(length Int, width Int) {
-    this.area() Int = this.length * this.width;
+    self.area() Int = self.length * self.width;
 }
 ```

 As the above code shows, we define a member function `area`, which is used to calculate the area of the Rectangle.

-Unlike normal function definitions, the member function does not need to start with `let` and is usually preceded by `this.`.
+Unlike normal function definitions, the member function does not need to start with `let` and is usually preceded by `self.`.
 It is used to represent the current type of the instance parameter.

-As you may have noticed, accessing member variables in a member function is similar to accessing them externally, except that we need to use `this` to indicate the variable name of the instance.
+As you may have noticed, accessing member variables in a member function is similar to accessing them externally, except that we need to use `self` to indicate the variable name of the instance.

 As with accessing member variables, we only need to use the `.` syntax to access member functions.